CoorpAcademy/aws-batch-triggering-lambda/README.md

 > Lambda to trigger AWS Batch Jobs

+## About
-This Lambda is to trigger a job on AWS batch from a Lambda.
+This Lambda is to trigger a job on *AWS batch* from a Lambda.

 This lambda can be triggered by a standard event (from a cloudwatch cron for instance, and a lambda call) , by a kinesis message or by a SNS message.

+## Configuration
+You can customize the lambda through environment variable to enable or not the differents event Sources supported:

+- `aws:sns`: SNS triggers
+- `aws:kinesis`: Kinesis triggers

+To do so, use either `AWS_BATCH_TRIGGER_ENABLE` and `AWS_BATCH_TRIGGER_DISABLE` that accept a `;` separated whitelist/blacklist